RuleWorld/BNGTutorial/README.md

 : Equivalent version of organelle transport model using structured molecules.

 [`LV_comp.bngl`](CBNGL/LV_comp.bngl)
-: Lotke-Volterra model in compartmental form for export to CellBlender.
+: Lotka-Volterra model in compartmental form for export to CellBlender.
 NOTE: The third reaction needs to be modified to set the product to `NULL`.

 ## cBNGL model of signaling/transcription with negative feedback